-Congratulations!
-Whether you’ve decided to start a new career as a life coach, or you already have a few clients, you’re well on your way to building a solid foundation for your life coaching business.
+Whether you’ve decided to start a new career as a life coach, or you already have a few clients, deciding how to charge for your coaching is an important step in building a solid foundation for your business.

 But there’s no need to worry!
 If you need advice on creating life coaching packages, you’ve come to the right place.